 I personally like the square layout.
 Here are a few things I have whipped up over the past few weeks.

-Don’t let expensive platforms tell you that you have to buy them in order to make amazing pics for social sharing.
+Don’t let expensive platforms tell you that you have to buy them in order to make amazing pics for social sharing (I’m lookin’ at you Adobe Photoshop).
 Not so!
+(Although, to be honest, I do have Photoshop too).

 And a bonus tip for using Canva: